-The Issue and Redemption of Debentures class 12 accountancy handwritten notes from Collegedunia mirror the 2026-27 NCERT print of Part B Chapter 2 in scanned blue-ink form, covering debenture issue at par, premium and discount, issue as collateral, interest on debentures and TDS, redemption by lump-sum, instalment, draw of lots, and purchase from the open market.
+The Issue and Redemption of Debentures class 12 accountancy handwritten notes cover debenture issue at par, premium and discount, interest and TDS, redemption by lump-sum and instalment, and open-market purchase.

 Notebook pages